-Maybe you aren’t interested in getting a bachelor’s degree, or it makes more sense for you to get specialized training Community colleges to specialize in preparing students to enter into their chosen field right away!
+Maybe you aren’t interested in getting a bachelor’s degree, or it makes more sense for you to get specialized training.
+Community colleges specialize in preparing students to enter their chosen field right away!
 Classes are geared toward providing students with the exact skill set and knowledge base to succeed on Day 1 of the job!
-Plus, community colleges in Iowa have scholarships for these specific high-demand jobs that cover student’s tuition if they meet certain requirements!
+Plus, community colleges in Iowa have scholarships for these specific high-demand jobs that cover students’ tuition if they meet certain requirements!
 You read that right, you could get FREE TUITION if you are enrolled in an eligible program.

-In today’s economy, it is essential (see what we did there?) to make your dollars stretch.
-CCRC at Columbia said that in the 2017-2018 school year tuition and fees for community college students were about $3,500 for a full-time course load.
+It is essential in today’s economy to make your dollars stretch.
+CCRC at Columbia said that tuition and fees for community college students in the 2017-2018 school year were about $3,500 for a full-time course load.
 While students at public 4-year schools paid over $10,000 for the SAME classes!
 We know.
 It’s crazy.
 Not only do students pay more at 4-year schools, but they also end up taking out more student loans and have higher student loan debt when they graduate.
 Remember when we said lots of college students have to work while attending school?
 Yeah, we do too.
-So, whether you are looking to get a bachelor’s degree or hoping to go straight into the workforce, community colleges can put you on the track for success right away.
+So, whether you are looking to get a bachelor’s degree or hoping to go straight into the workforce, community colleges can put you on the track to success right away.

 Both Marshalltown Community College and Ellsworth Community College have programs designed to help you pursue your passions – AND fit your budget.
 What are you waiting for?
 Learn more at IowaValley.edu.